NetApp-openstack-dev/openstack-docs/source/manila/examples/openstack_command_line/section_manila-cli.rst

 Viewing Flexvols
 ----------------

-We'll now look at the CLI output from the Data ONTAP cluster to see what FlexVol volumes were created for the Manila share objects, as well as the provisioning strategy (thin or thick) for each share.
+We'll now look at the CLI output from the ONTAP cluster to see what FlexVol volumes were created for the Manila share objects, as well as the provisioning strategy (thin or thick) for each share.
 Note how the name of the FlexVol volume corresponds to the share UUID as defined by